jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Exfiltrat0r/README.md

 ## Conclusion
 Using modern and cryptographically secure algorithms is a great start for securing the confidentiality and integrity of data transmissions.
 But as this challenge shows quite nicely, that is not enough.
-Fancy ASCII art from tools used in an interactive shell might lead to information leaks through side channels like packet sizes (or timings).
+Fancy ASCII art from tools used in an interactive shell might lead to information leaks through side channels like frame lengths (or timings).